JustinDiament/PhotoMod/README.md

 The _res/_ directory contains two examples of script files, _ScriptOne.txt_ and _ScriptTwo.txt_, that demonstrate all the working features of this image processing application.
 The _res/_ directory also contains _class_diagram.png_, which as image of a class diagram showing the names of classes and interfaces, method signatures, and inheritance relationships in our program.
+Finally, the _res/_ directory contains _ImageProcessing.jar_, which can be executed to run the application.
+Refer to USEME.md for instructions on how to run this file.

 ### Citations